-Every Pearson Online Classroom user has access to role based Help through the option listed under More in the Pearson Online Classroom header toolbar.
-Help is a wonderful resource for on demand information related to platform functionality as appropriate for each role.
+Every Connexus user has access to role based Connexus Help through the Help option listed under More in the Connexus header toolbar.
+Connexus Help is a wonderful resource for on demand information related to Connexus functionality as appropriate for each role.

-Pearson Online Classroom Technical Support
+Technical Support